10 Best Gore Tex Running Shoes Reviewed

 La Sportiva Wildcat 2.0 GTX

-The one-piece upper mesh makes things comfortable and the construction is very sturdy, which is good for support.
-The motion control is very good, so they’re a good option if you’re prone to slippage or like lots of support.
-The sole isn’t the most cushioned, though it’s still decent compared to many other options on the market.
+The one-piece upper mesh makes things comfortable and the construction is very sturdy and provides good support.
+The motion control is very good, so they’re a good option if you’re prone to slippage or need additional support.
+The sole does not provide the most cushioning, though it’s still decent.

-They’re a little narrow for some users and slightly heavy, but everything else is great.
-There seem to be no durability issues.
+They’re a little narrow for some users and slightly heavy, but as far as quality and durability, there have been no reported issues.

 Again, slightly expensive.